| Home |

 |

-works with his father, Sauci, at the salt lake of Uyuni, harvesting salt
+works with his father, Sauci (Francisco Gutierrez), at a salt lake in of Coquesa, a village in Uyuni, harvesting salt

 which they barter for goods in other towns.
 While Sauci and Kunturi are